Laurens County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the DDS presents sufficient evidence to support the suspension, your driver's license will be suspended.
+• Suspension upheld: If the hearing officer finds that the DDS has sufficient evidence to support the suspension, your license will be suspended.

-• Suspension Overturned: If the DDS fails to present sufficient evidence, the suspension will be overturned, and your driver's license will be reinstated.
+• Suspension overturned: If the hearing officer finds that the DDS does not have sufficient evidence, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in Georgia